anukritich/Escape-House/README.md

 # Escape-House
-A windows based mystery escape game .
+A windows based mystery escape game . which uses raycast interaction for interacting with gamecomponents.